avneet007/lostpeopleofindia/README.md

-# The purpose of this website to show lost peoples.
-I hope it will helpfull for the mankind.
+# The purpose of this website to show lost people in India.
+I hope it will help people so that they can find their loved ones .